 To do affiliate marketing, you simply join an affiliate program online, get your own unique URL and start promoting your URL using whichever strategies you prefer.
 When people visit your affiliate link and make a purchase, you earn a commission.
 The process is simple, but it does require some specialized knowledge.

 The key to success with affiliate marketing is to send large amounts of TARGETED traffic to your affiliate link.
 That is where most affiliate marketers struggle.
 They join a program, get their link, but don’t know how to promote it.
 If you want to succeed as an affiliate marketer, you MUST learn how to effectively get traffic.

 Doing affiliate marketing with your own website is SMART business.
 Here’s why:

 It’s Passive: When you do affiliate marketing via a website, it is 100% passive.
-You can create an article one time and is live on the web FOREVER.
-Assuming you can rank your article high in the search engines, you could potentially get targeted traffic for many YEARS to come, which will lead to more affiliate sales.
+You can create an article one time and it is live on the web FOREVER.
+Assuming you can rank your article high in the search engines, you could potentially get lots of organic, targeted traffic for many YEARS to come, which will lead to more affiliate sales.

 The major downside of doing affiliate marketing with a website is that it is hard, slow and very time-consuming.
 It can take YEARS to build a high traffic website that makes lots of affiliate sales.
 My first website took me about five years and over 1,000 pages of content to start making steady affiliate sales.